 You can also trim your dried buds , just be careful how dry they are.

-Comes with 2 different blades in the unit for trimming wet or dry herb.
+Comes with 2 different blades in the unit for trimming wet or dry herbs.

-This bowl trimmers has a non slip base and stainless steel bowl with metal gearbox.
+This bowl trimmer has a nonslip base and stainless steel bowl with the metal gearbox.

 What we liked on this trimmer is you can order a replacement blade for it .
 Bonus!